Posted by James Eisner ● 9/25/18 4:36 AM

 Jacobs & Schlesinger started to see the benefits of moving to a cloud-based practice management solution almost immediately.

-With the help of G Suite and AODocs, they were able to centralize files, put in document access permissions, and work on Microsoft Office files in Google Drive.
+With the help of Google Workspace and AODocs, they were able to centralize files, put in document access permissions, and work on Microsoft Office files in Google Drive.
 These new tools have helped the firm reduce the amount of time that it takes to retain new clients from two weeks to three days.
 The time savings have also led to cost savings.
 With fewer emails being sent due to the automated workflows, the firm has more time to work on more cases.

 Despite all of the extra features that Jacobs & Schlesinger now has access to, they have still been able to simplify their IT infrastructure and cancel a number of other services.
 In the end, this has helped them save hundreds of dollars per month.